caltechlibrary/caltechlibrary.github.io/posts/2025/08/11/Opensearch_Description_Document.md

 ![Picture of the pull down for search choices](FireFox_URL_Box.png)

 The image on the left with the downward caret is the menu that exposes the search options.
 Click on it and you'll see the list.
-If you see an icon with a plus symbol overlayed in the upper right of the icon it's a new search you can add to the ones available.
+If you see an icon with a plus symbol overlaid in the upper right of the icon it's a new search you can add to the ones available.
 Clicking on it will add it as an option to your web browser.

 You can also add a search engine by going to <about:preferences#search>, scroll down to Search Shortcuts and press the "add" button.
 This will let you add the search manually.